basil-retriever/Basil/README.md

 ```

 ---
 ## local Development or contributions
 1. Fork this repo
 2. Do your changes
 3. `pip install -e .`
 4. Go to a test project and create a virtual environment ` python -m venv venv`
 5. `source venv/bin/activate`  On Windows: `venv\Scripts\activate`
+7. go out the virtual environment and install basil in editable mode
 6. pip install -e /path/to/basil

 ## 📡 API Endpoints